Remember Google Base? Joel Cheesman does. “The company launched Google Base in the mid-2000s to much fanfare.” And…it never went anywhere.

 Then last year Google announced that they were working with CareerBuilder, Jibe, and Dice on a Jobs API.
 That project is now closed (CareerBuilder is reporting on it at the upcoming Jobg8 conference), but from what I’ve heard, the experiment was a success and will have an impact on how job data is handled by the search engine across all job boards and recruiting sites.

 Now comes Google Hire (no, you can’t sign in but here are some screenshots).
 What is it?
-Basically, a hiring platform that includes an ATS, job posting builder (and most likely distributor), and career site builder/manager.
+Basically, a hiring system that includes an ATS, job posting builder (and most likely distributor), and career site builder/manager.
 At least that’s my take from the articles I read.

 When a big player like Google sticks its foot into the proverbial water of the job board industry, we typically respond by asking: what is it going to do to me?
 What’s the threat?
 Who does it threaten?
 Should I worry?
 (Insert your own expression of concern and/or fear).